jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 The key points are:

-- An effective talk leads to a **non-linear** increase in the value of your work.
+- An effective talk leads to a *non-linear* increase in the value of your work.
 - The audience prefers not to think (much).
     - They don't want to think about what you left out or what you're hinting at.
     - They'd much rather think about how they can put your work to use.
 - Every sentence matters.
     - If it doesn't provide value, strike it out.
 - Surprises are bad.
-    - Say where you're going before you go there.
+    - Say where you're going and why before you go there.
 - Titles matter.
     - Reading nothing but the titles of a slide deck should be a great summary of the talk.
     - Sometimes this means titles are short sentences!
 - End on a positive note!
     - People remember the beginnings and ends.
     - You want them to walk out with a rising rather than sinking feeling.

 That being said, Tufte did have a few good tips for presentations.
 For example: give handouts with your talks.
 Handouts overcome the